igachev/WatchShop-SPA/README.md

  - dotenv

-### Installation:

-1. Clone this repository: `git clone https://github.com/igachev/WatchShop-SPA.git`
-2. Go to folder server: `cd server`
-3. Install dependencies: `npm install`
-4. Start the server: `npm start`

 ### Configuration:
 This application uses a `.env` file to store configuration variables.
-You can create a `.env` file in the root directory of the project and add the following variables:
+You can create a `.env` file in the server directory of the project and add the following variables:

 DATABASE_DEVELOPMENT =